Deadline: January 17, 2022

 The winners of the Award will be invited to attend the IADR Neuroscience group business meeting taking place during the IADR General Session, at which the winner will be announced and the award certificate received.
 The cash Awards will be given at a later date (usually 3-4 weeks after the meeting).

-Abstract and supporting documents must be sent no later than the IADR abstract deadline of February 2, 2018 to Dr. Maria Pigg at email@example.com.
+Abstract and supporting documents must be sent no later than the IADR abstract deadline of March 1, 2021 to Dr. Daniela Gonçalves (email@example.com).

 Previous 1st Prize Recipients: